 As a recitalist, Lee has performed throughout the United States, Europe, and Asia.
-Highlights of recent performances include solo appearances with the Meridian Symphony Orchestra and the USM Symphony Orchestra, solo performance at a conference of the Southern Chapter of the College Music Society, and a series of recitals featuring contemporary viola music in several states.
-As an orchestra musician, Lee has performed under the batons of David Zinman, James Conlon, Robert Spano, Leonard Slatkin, James dePriest, and David Robertson, and at such festivals as the Victoria Bach Festival, Texas Music Festival and the Aspen Music Festival, where she received Talented Students in the Arts Initiative (TSAI) Orchestral String Mentor-Fellowship.
+Highlights of recent performances include solo appearances with the Meridian Symphony Orchestra and the USM Symphony Orchestra, a solo performance at a conference of the Southern Chapter of the College Music Society, and a series of recitals featuring contemporary viola music in several states.
+As an orchestral musician, Lee has performed under the batons of David Zinman, James Conlon, Robert Spano, Leonard Slatkin, James DePriest, David Robertson, and at such festivals as the Victoria Bach Festival, Texas Music Festival and the Aspen Music Festival, where she received Talented Students in the Arts Initiative (TSAI) Orchestral String Mentor-Fellowship.
 She is currently the principal violist of the Meridian Symphony Orchestra.
-A passionate chamber musician, Lee collaborated in chamber music in such cities as New York, Paris, and Taipei.
+A passionate chamber musician, Lee has been a chamber music collaborator in such cities as New York, Paris, and Taipei.
 She regularly performs with the Mississippi Chamber Circle and the Impromptu Piano Quartet.
-Hsiaopei is an advocate of new music, her first CD, Viola Music Written by American Female Composers, will be released by Centaur Records in 2013.
+Hsiaopei is an advocate of new music, her first CD, Viola Music Written by American Female Composers, was released by Centaur Records in 2013.

-At USM, Dr. Lee is the recipient of several awards, including Committee on Services and Resources for Women Competition, Scholarly & Creative Research Awards from the College of Arts & Letters, and The Aubrey Keith Lucas and Ella Ginn Lucas Endowment for Faculty Excellence.
+At Southern Miss, Dr. Lee is the recipient of several awards, including the Committee on Services and Resources for Women Competition, the Scholarly & Creative Research Awards from the College of Arts & Letters, and The Aubrey Keith Lucas and Ella Ginn Lucas Endowment for Faculty Excellence.
 Her research project has received support from the Kentucky Foundation for Women.
-In 2012, Mississippi Arts Commission selected Hsiaopei as one of the Artist Fellowship recipients, a highly competitive grant that is open to artists of many different artistic disciplines to support professional development or the creation of new work.
+In 2012, the Mississippi Arts Commission selected Hsiaopei as one of the Artist Fellowship recipients, a highly competitive grant that is open to artists of many different artistic disciplines to support professional development or the creation of new work.